Api reference

 ¶

 Retrieves comprehensive company information including display name, account ID, and settings.
+Can return None if the company does not exist.

 get_consumers_to_notify_for_legacy_backfill ¶